 The multi-plate clutches may be dry or wet.
 When the clutch is used in an oil bath, it is called a wet clutch.
 When the clutch is operated dry or without any oil, it is called a dry clutch.
 The wet clutch is generally used in conjunction with, or as a part of the automatic transmission.

-You can watch the animation video of Multi-plate Clutch for better understanding:
+You can watch the animation video of Multi-plate Clutches for better understanding:

-What is the Need of a Multi-Plate Clutch?
+What is the Need of a Multi-Plate Clutches?

 - Where there is a need of high torque output like in pick-up truck, a single plate clutch fails to provide that much frictional force (between flywheel and clutch plates) that is required to provide such high torque, so in a heavy vehicle like pickup trucks multi-plate clutches are used.

-- When there is the engagement of the clutch ( in order to transmit power between the flywheel and the transmission shaft) multiple plates of a multi-plate clutch provides a more frictional force between the flywheel and the pressure plate as compared to single plate clutch, due to which the chances of slip is almost negligible in the multi-plate clutch.
+- When there is the engagement of the clutch ( in order to transmit power between the flywheel and the transmission shaft) multiple plates of a multi-plate clutch provides a more frictional force between the flywheel and the pressure plate as compared to single plate clutch, due to which the chances of slip is almost negligible in the multi plate clutches.

 - When we go to a rough driving having different ups and downs of road challenges, A multi-plate clutch is necessary to maintain the smooth and steady clutch engagement between the engine and the transmission shaft which in turn continuously provides the required amount of torque and speed to the vehicle.